-- (8) The Permit Board may deny the pre-permit construction approval application or revoke an existing pre-permit construction approval for any reason it deems valid including objection(s) from the public.
-Denial/revocation of the pre-permit construction approval application shall have no bearing on the issuance or denial of a final permit to construct or Title V permit modification. - (9) Pre-permit construction approval is not available for new major stationary sources, major modifications, medical waste incinerators or hazardous waste incinerators or any modification involving medical waste incineration or hazardous waste incineration, and new stationary sources or modifications meeting the definition of "constructing or reconstructing" a major source of hazardous air pollutants in Commission "Air Toxics Regulations," Miss, Admin.
-Code, Title 11, Part 2, Chapter 8, and 40 CFR Part 63, Subpart B and thereby requiring a case-by-case Maximum Achievable Control Technology (MACT) determination - C. Optional Title V Permit Modification.
-For a modification of a source holding a valid Title V permit, a Permit to Construct may be issued as a modification of the Title V permit as an alternative to a new Permit to Construct.
-All requirements for a permit to construct are still applicable and the Title V permit modification must occur prior to beginning construction unless pre-permit construction approval is granted in accordance with C. above.
-If the applicant has been granted pre-permit construction approval, the Title V permit must be modified before beginning operation.
+- (7) Issuance of the pre-permit construction approval letter shall have no bearing on the issuance or denial of the final permit to construct, Title V permit modification, or State Operating Permit modification, as applicable.
+If the final permit is denied, the applicant must cease construction and follow the procedures allowed by law and regulation for any appeal.
+The fact that construction has already begun and that approval was granted for pre-permit construction shall not be a basis for appeal of the Permit Board's decision. - (8) The Permit Board may deny the pre-permit construction approval application or revoke an existing pre-permit construction approval for any reason it deems valid including objection(s) from the public.
+Denial/revocation of the pre-permit construction approval application shall have no bearing on the issuance or denial of a final permit. - (9) Pre-permit construction approval is not available for new major stationary sources, major modifications, medical waste incinerators or hazardous waste incinerators or any modification involving medical waste incineration or hazardous waste incineration, and new stationary sources or modifications meeting the definition of "constructing or reconstructing" a major source of hazardous air pollutants in 11 Miss.
+Admin.
+Code Pt.
+2, Ch.
+8. and 40 CFR Part 63, Subpart B, and thereby requiring a case-by-case Maximum Achievable Control Technology (MACT) determination - C. Optional Operating Permit Modification.
+For a modification of a source holding a valid Title V permit or State Operating Permit, a permit to construct may be issued as a modification of the Title V permit or State Operating Permit as an alternative to a new permit to construct.
+All requirements for a permit to construct are still applicable and the operating permit modification must occur prior to beginning actual construction unless prepermit construction approval is granted in accordance with B. above.
+If the applicant has been granted pre-permit construction approval, the operating permit must be modified before beginning operation.